SeanAudley/ClearBank.DeveloperTest/README.md

 ## Testing
  I only tested the MakePaymentRequest functionality under the following conditions

-1. - Invalid Account
+1. Invalid Account
-2. - Valid Account but disabled
+2. Valid Account but disabled
-3. - Valid account, insufficient balance
+3. Valid account, insufficient balance
-4. - MakeFasterPayment
+4. MakeFasterPayment
-5. - MakeChapsPayment```
+5. MakeChapsPayment

 It might be worthy to note that if needed it would have been very simple to write the testscripts for the following Insufficient Balance - Chaps Payment